Florence Austral: Career

 Austral was discovered by the choirmaster Rev. Edward Sugden at the Wesleyan Methodist Church in Palmerston Street, Carlton, Melbourne (now Church of All Nations).
 In 1914, she won first prizes in both the soprano and mezzo-soprano categories at a singing contest in Ballarat, obtaining a scholarship which enabled her to continue her studies with Elise Wiedermann.
 She went to New York in 1919 to study further with Gabriele Sibella.
 Her voice impressed influential listeners and she was offered a contract to sing at the Metropolitan Opera; however, she declined the Met offer to gain stage experience in England, and never again had a chance to sing with the New York company.

 Austral duly went to London where she was promoted by the leading British bass of the day, Robert Radford.
 She made her Covent Garden debut on 16 May 1922 as Brünnhilde in Wagner's Die Walküre, and later in the same role in Siegfried.
 She shared this role with Frida Leider, who received greater acclaim due to her superior acting skills.
 Austral's other roles at Covent Garden included Isolde and the title role in Verdi's Aida.

 In 1923, Austral appeared with Dame Nellie Melba, who called her "one of the wonder voices of the world", praising the purity of her tone and the gleaming power of her high notes.
 Unfortunately for her career, due to prevailing circumstances and the reputed antipathy of conductor Bruno Walter, she ended up singing more with the British National Opera Company than at Covent Garden in the 1920s.

-During the mid-1920s, she made the first of more than 100 recordings for HMV, which are still treasured by collectors.
-The famous recording engineer and producer at HMV, Fred Gaisberg, said: "In the early twenties Florence Austral was the most important recording artist we had, thanks to the beauty, power and compass of her voice".
+During the mid-1920s, she made the first of more than 100 recordings for His Master's Voice, which are still treasured by collectors.
+The famous recording engineer and producer at His Master's Voice, Fred Gaisberg, said: "In the early twenties Florence Austral was the most important recording artist we had, thanks to the beauty, power and compass of her voice".

 Austral recorded operatic arias, as well as songs, sacred music and oratorio extracts.
 She can also be heard in notable duets opposite Feodor Chaliapin, Miguel Fleta, Tudor Davies and Walter Widdop, which employ both the acoustic and electrical recording processes.
-(Her acoustic recordings for HMV include the pioneering English-language series of excerpts from The Ring Cycle.)
+(Her acoustic recordings for His Master's Voice include the pioneering English-language series of excerpts from The Ring Cycle.)